The 10 best day trips from Manchester by train

 How to get there:

-Train from Manchester Piccadilly (approx. 1hr), Manchester Victoria (approx. 1h 25m with change at Manchester Piccadilly), or Manchester Oxford Road (approx. 55 mins).
+Train from Manchester Piccadilly to Sheffield (approx. 50 mins), Manchester Victoria to Sheffield (approx. 1 hour 20 mins with a change at Manchester Piccadilly), or Manchester Oxford Road to Sheffield (approx. 55 mins).

 Why go?